pwang00/pietcc/README.md

 4. [src](https://github.com/pwang00/pietcc/tree/main/src): main CLI, allows users to run either the interpreter or compiler with a variety of flags.

 ## Dependencies

 - LLVM libraries (14.0.0), including clang and llc.

 ## Progress

 - [x] Interpreter: functionally complete for all images with correct pixel colors.
-- [ ] Compiler: in active development, should be completely functional.
+- [ ] Compiler: in active development, completely functional to my knowledge with white block tracing / elimination implemented as well as support for running LLVM module optimization passes.
 To read more about the compiler, visit this [page](https://github.com/pwang00/pietcc/blob/main/Compiler.md).

 ## TODO

 Interpreter:

 * Add functionality to allow treating unknown colors as white / black

 Compiler:

-* Add optimization pass support.
 * Decrease compilation times
+* Maybe attempt to add custom LLVM passes upon proving Piet program properties to further improve compiled program efficiency

 ## Installation